 Please bring a packed lunch as lunch is not provided.

 Price: £75.00 for RFS members / £85.00 for non RFS members

-Bryan Elliott of Devon Forestry Consultants has been managing forests throughout UK for around 35 years with an interest in international silviculture.
+Bryan Elliott of Eucalyptus Renewables has been managing forests throughout UK for around 35 years with an interest in international silviculture.
 He holds a degree in Forestry Management from Canterbury University, NZ under the tutelage of Dr Graham Whyte.
 Bryan is a member of Institute of Chartered Foresters, Forest Industry Safety Accord (FISA), Confederation of Forest Industries (Confor) and the Royal Forestry Society.